nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

 **Use static analysis**

-As part of PR process process, incorporate static analysis.
+As part of PR process, incorporate static analysis.
 A number of the teams members have had success with `Sonarqube` and `checkmarx` to complete these scans.

 ### Limiting required execution privileges